Let us know if there is a fault or issue in your accommodation or your building.

 Rent queries

-If you have an enquiry about your rent:
+If you have an enquiry about your accommodation fees:

 Wifi problems